-Based on safety data in our ongoing Phase 1 clinical trial of ALRN-6924 in advanced solid tumors or lymphomas, which we refer to as our Phase 1 All-comers trial, we consider ALRN-6924 to be well tolerated by patients in that trial.
-In our Phase 1 All-comers trial, as of December 28, 2016, treatment-related adverse events were seen across all dose levels in 96% of patients, with 75% of those patients reporting maximum treatment-related adverse events of grade 3 or 4.
+As of December 28, 2016, ALRN-6924 has been considered to be well tolerated by the investigators of our ongoing Phase 1 clinical trial of ALRN-6924 in advanced solid tumors or lymphomas, which we refer to as our Phase 1 All-comers trial.
+However, in that clinical trial, as of December 28, 2016, treatment-related adverse events were seen across all dose levels in 96% of patients and were primarily grade 1 and 2 treatment-related adverse events, with less frequent grade 3 treatment-related adverse events and grade 4 treatment-related adverse events.
 The most frequent treatment-related adverse events were gastrointestinal side effects, fatigue, anemia and headache.
 Dose limiting toxicities, or DLTs, were grade 3 fatigue at 3.1 mg/kg, and grade 3 hypotension, grade 3 alkaline phosphatase elevation, grade 3 anemia and grade 4 neutropenia at 4.4 mg/kg.
 Infusion-related reactions were seen in seven patients, with three treatment discontinuations.
 The most common non-hematologic adverse events were gastrointestinal side effects, fatigue, anemia and headache.
 From a hematologic perspective, patients have experienced treatment-related hematologic adverse events of anemia, thrombocytopenia, a condition in which a patient has a low blood platelet count, and neutropenia, a condition in which the patient has abnormally low levels of neutrophils, a type of white blood cell, in the blood.
 Three patients experienced grade 3 anemia, one patient experienced grade 3 neutropenia and two patients experienced grade 4 neutropenia.